BlinovaAlexa/The_Compliance_Registry_Documentation/Linked.md

 # My Network

+The My Network Search page shows the Affiliate and their current status.

 Search allows the user to look for company,certification, version and status.
 The results of the search will be displayed on the My Network page.